pranjalg13/fake-news-detection/README.md

 # Website

-We also made a GUI in the form of the website for the detector
+We also made a GUI in the form of the website for the detector.

 ### Fake News Detector
 ![Fake-News-Detector](./demo_assets/fakenews.JPG)